OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Information about your location, usage and the numbers you dial when you're out and about and roaming on the network of another company;

-    ' + '*   When you purchase or use non-AT&T products (such as wireless devices, internet browsers and mobile applications) in combination with AT&T services;
+    ' + '*   When you purchase or use non-AT&T products (such as wireless devices, internet browsers and mobile applications) in combination with our services;

     ' + '*   When we license our brand to other companies for their use in marketing and selling certain non-AT&T products and services, information you give those companies is not covered by this Policy.

     ' + '' + '
-5. Can my information be covered by this policy and other privacy policies at the same time?
+6. Can my information be covered by this Policy and other privacy policies at the same time?

     ' + '